improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 date: 2011-07-15
 tags: [SQL Server - Internals]
 ---
-In this post I’ll be looking at the internal storage mechanism that supports sparse columns.
+In this post I'll be looking at the internal storage mechanism that supports sparse columns.
 For an introduction to what sparse columns are and when they ought to be used, [take a look here](http://msdn.microsoft.com/en-us/library/cc280604.aspx).

 <!-- more -->

 Sparse columns, whether fixed or variable length, or not stored together with the normal columns in a [record](http://www.sqlskills.com/blogs/paul/post/Inside-the-Storage-Engine-Anatomy-of-a-record.aspx).
-Instead, they’re all stored in a hidden variable length column at the very end of the record (barring the potential 14 byte structure that may be stored when using versioning).
+Instead, they're all stored in a hidden variable length column at the very end of the record (barring the potential 14 byte structure that may be stored when using versioning).

 ## Creating and finding a sparse vector

-Let’s create a sample table and insert a couple of test rows:
+Let's create a sample table and insert a couple of test rows:

 ```sql
 CREATE TABLE Sparse